OutwalkStudios/firefly/README.md

 You can create a new project by running the following command.
 This prompts for project choices then will generate your new project, install the required dependencies, and initialize a new git repository.

 ```
-$ npm create @outwalk/firefly
+npm create @outwalk/firefly
 ```

-### Run The Application
+### Run the Application

 Firefly provides commands to build and run your application for development and production.
-You can start with the `dev` command which will build the project, watch for changes, and reload the node process whenever you make a change.
+You can start with the dev command which will build the project, watch for changes, and reload the node process whenever you make a change.

 ```
 # navigate to the project folder
-$ cd <app-name>
+cd <app-name>

 # launch the project in development mode
-$ npm run dev
+npm run dev
 ```

 ---